-- Next, add in the wet ingredients (oil, maple syrup, vanilla extract, and water) and mix together until a smooth batter mixture forms.
+- Next, add in the wet ingredients – oil, maple syrup, vanilla extract, and water – and mix together until a smooth batter forms.

-- Pop them in the oven for around 8-10 minutes (or until cooked through and slightly golden (don’t over-cook them though, as they’re best when they’re soft and gooey).
+- Pop them in the oven for around 8-10 minutes, or until cooked through and slightly golden.

-- Once out of the oven, let cool for around 5 minutes or so, then voila!
-They’re ready to eat!
+- Let cool for around 10 minutes or so, then they’re ready to eat.